fabiopalumbo/test-agilemonkeys/terraform/README.md

 *Data storage*.
 Use Azure SQL Database for relational data.

 *Azure DNS*.
 Azure DNS is a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.
 By hosting your domains in Azure, you can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.

+*Express Route* Will be user to handle conenction with On-premise core applications withouth going to the public layer-

 ## Apply